jbodah/mosaic/README.md

 # Mosaic

-This app contains code for building a photo mosaic resembeling some target image from an image collection.
+This app contains code for building a photo mosaic resembeling some target image using downsized images from an image collection.